rust-lang/rust-forge/src/release/process.md

     relevant documentation block (or in a new documentation block).
   - Replace any `#[cfg_attr(not(bootstrap), $attr)]` with `#[$attr]`.

+  Note that if a PR adds `cfg(bootstrap)` and is merged between the beta PR and the master bootstrap update, the `rg` invocation will show them even though they won't have to be removed.
+The easiest way to handle this is to change them anyway and let CI show you the failure.

 ## Release day (Thursday)

 Decide on a time to do the release.
+You are fully in charge of deciding when the release happens, pick the time that works best for you.
+The only constraint is, the release process must start and finish within the release day (in UTC).

 Let the Social Media coordinator (currently Mara) know of the time, so that she can be ready to post the release on the project's social media channels.

 As of September 2024 a release takes between 75 and 90 minutes to complete, so start the release process earlier enough to hit the time you planned.